 Built with high-quality leather construction and a waterproof lining, the Danner Mountain 600 stood up to all our weather tests.
 Protecting up to the cuff (6 inches) from puddles, you can expect dry feet in all conditions.
 We wore this boot for almost 30 miles of hiking through our initial testing period, and never once did our feet feel wet.
 The only thing we'd wish for that it's lacking is a gaiter adaptor to make it more functional for winter hiking in deeper snow.

 Comfort & Fit

 This boot features a specific fit that is quite supportive through the length of the footbed and the shaft.
 It's not as rigid as other boots in our test, which many of our testers enjoyed.
-However, while the fit is true to size, it has a narrower profile through the toe and a little less volume through the body of the shoe, which many of our testers didn't love.
+That said, it is a bit narrow throughout, something not everyone will love.
 We found that a thinner wool sock works best as a thicker sock almost feels a bit too much.
 If you're on the fence for fit, we'd recommend sizing up a half size, especially if you prefer to wear thicker socks through the winter.

 For comfort, the 600 features a low-pile liner that wicks away moisture and feels good around the boot's cuff.
 When wearing mid-rise socks, with skin rubbing against this cuff, it still felt good.
 On colder days, we'd wear taller socks, which also worked just fine.
 The boot is surprisingly flexible, making it an excellent hiking or walking option if you're going to be on your feet all day.
 Overall, it offers superior all-day comfort with a fit that's a teensy bit smaller than most hiking winter boots we've tested.